Robustly learning the Hamiltonian dynamics of a superconducting quantum processor: Methods

 We have already treated the initial and final ramping phases on a different footing, however.
 The reason for this is rooted in the specifics of the ramping of the couplers compared to the qubits.
 The couplers need to be ramped from their idle frequencies to provide the desired target frequencies of $20$\,MHz.
 This is why we expect the time scale of the initial ramping to be mainly determined by the couplers, namely the delay until they arrive around the target frequency and the time it takes to stabilize at the target frequency.
 In contrast, the final ramping map becomes effectively diagonal as soon as the couplers are again out of the MHz regime.
 We therefore expect that the initial map has a sizeable non-diagonal orthogonal component, whereas the final map is approximately diagonal.

-Therefore, it is advantageous to remove the initial map in the pre-processing, and correct for the diagonal phases of the final map in the post-processing.
-To confirm this and to build trust in the theoretical considerations above, in \cref{fig:initial vs final} we compare the properties of the identification result when we remove the initial map in the pre-processing with the corresponding result when we remove the final map instead.
-We observe that the deviation of the orthogonal part $\hat O_S$ from its projection $\hat D_S$ to diagonal orthogonal matrices is much larger for the identified initial map $\hat S$ than the corresponding deviation for the final map (\cref{fig:initial vs final}(a)).
-Moreover, both the root-mean-square fit of the data (\cref{fig:initial vs final}(c)) and the analog implementation accuracy of the identified Hamiltonian with its target (\cref{fig:initial vs final}(b)) are significantly improved when removing the initial ramp as compared to removing the final ramp.
+We build trust in this assumption using experimental data in \cref{fig:initial vs final}.
+We observe that the deviation of the orthogonal part $\hat O_S$ of the identified initial map $\hat S$ from its projection $\hat D_S$ to diagonal orthogonal matrices is much larger than the corresponding deviation for the final map (\cref{fig:initial vs final}(a)).
+Moreover, both the root-mean-square fit of the data (\cref{fig:initial vs final}(c)) and the analog implementation error of the identified Hamiltonian with its target (\cref{fig:initial vs final}(b)) are significantly improved when removing the initial ramp, as compared to removing the final ramp.
 This indicates that $S$ induces a larger systematic error than $M$.
-Correspondingly, it is indeed more advantageous to remove the initial map in the pre-processing and fit the final map with a diagonal orthogonal matrix validating the approach taken here.
+Correspondingly, it is indeed more advantageous to remove the initial map in the pre-processing and fit the final map with a diagonal orthogonal matrix, validating the approach taken here.
+In the SM, we provide further numerical evidence that this approach leads to small systematic errors and recovers a model with good predictive power.